Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: The SYK model

 The $-(3/2) \ln (1/T)$ correction to Eq.~(\ref{syk45}) has important consequences for the many-body density of states, $\dos_{\rm Sch} (E)$.
 We define this by \beqn \mathcal{Z}_{\rm Sch} (T) = \int_0^{\infty} dE \, \dos_{\rm Sch} (E) e^{-E/T}\,. \eeqn As we have absorbed the $\sim 1/T$ term in Eq.~(\ref{syk45}) into a redefinition of $E_0$ in Eq.~(\ref{syk36b}), we can assume in Eq.~(\ref{syk46}) that $\dos_{\rm Sch} (E)$ vanishes for $E < 0$.
 It turns out to be possible to determine $\dos_{\rm Sch} (E)$ by performing the inverse Laplace transform exactly using the value in Eq.~(\ref{syk45}).
 This yields \cite{Bagrets:2017pwq,kitaevsuh,Stanford:2017thb,Garcia-Garcia:2017pzl,Cotler:2016fpe} \beqn \dos_{\rm Sch} (E) \propto e^{N \mathcal{S}} \sinh \left( \sqrt{2 N \gamma E } \right) \,. \eeqn It is easier to insert the result Eq.~(\ref{syk47}) into Eq.~(\ref{syk46}), perform the $E$ integral, and verify that we obtain Eq.~(\ref{syk45}).

 The result Eq.~(\ref{syk47}) is accurate for $E \ll NU$, and even down to $E \sim U/N$.
 Near the lower bound it predicts a many-body density of states $\sim e^{ N\mathcal{S}}$, in sharp contrast to the random matrix model of Section~\ref{sec:matrix} which did not have an exponentially large density of states at such low energies.
-We showed numerical plots of the many-body density states \cite{FuSS,Cotler:2016fpe,ShenkerRMT} for a closely related Majorana fermion model in Fig.~\ref{fig:specq4}.
+We showed numerical plots of the many-body density of states \cite{FuSS,Cotler:2016fpe,ShenkerRMT} for a closely related Majorana fermion model in Fig.~\ref{fig:specq4}.
 Notice the much larger density of states, and much smaller level spacing near the bottom of the band, in comparison to the free fermion random matrix model in Fig.~\ref{fig:specq2} of the same size.
 This is also evident from a comparison of the Schwarzian result in Eq.~(\ref{syk47}), with the free fermion result in Eq.~(\ref{rm7}): the most important difference is the presence of the prefactor of $e^{N \mathcal{S}}$ in Eq.~(\ref{syk47}).

-We now our recall our discussion at the end of Section~\ref{sec:matrix2} where we argued that the low-lying many-body eigenstates at excitation energies of order $1/N$ could be interpreted as the sums of quasiparticle energies.
+We now recall our discussion at the end of Section~\ref{sec:matrix2} where we argued that the low-lying many-body eigenstates at excitation energies of order $1/N$ could be interpreted as the sums of quasiparticle energies.
 In the SYK model we have order $\sim e^{N \mathcal{S}}$ energy levels even within energy $\sim 1/N$ above the many-body ground states.
 It is impossible to construct these many-body eigenstates from order $\sim N$ quasiparticle states.
 This is therefore strong evidence that there is no quasiparticle decomposition of the many-body eigenstates of the SYK model.
+Note that the presence of an extensive entropy as $T \rightarrow 0$ (the non-zero value of $\mathcal{S}$) is a {\it sufficient\/}, but not a {\it necessary\/}, condition for the absence of quasiparticles: the models we shall study in Section~\ref{sec:cfs} do not have quasiparticles, but do not have an extensive entropy as $T \rightarrow 0$ as described in more detail in Section~\ref{sec:cfsthermo}.

 Finally, we combine the results for the rotor and Schwarzian partition functions, and obtain corresponding results for the SYK model \cite{GKST}.
 Using the $n=0$ term in Eqs.~(\ref{syk41}) and (\ref{syk45}) in Eq.~(\ref{syk36b}), we obtain for $U/N \ll T \ll U$